Graduate School of Management

 Asli M. Colpan is Associate Professor of Corporate Strategy at the Graduate School of Management (where she holds the Mizuho Securities Chair) and The Hakubi Center for Advanced Research, Kyoto University.

-She was a visiting scholar at Harvard University and a visiting professor at MIT in the 2012-13 academic year.
+She was a visiting scholar at Harvard University, a visiting professor at MIT in the 2012-13 academic year and visiting professor at Koc University in 2015.
+She currently serves on the board of Gourmet Kineya Co.
+Ltd. of Japan as an independent director.

 Her research interests include corporate strategy, corporate governance, and especially the evolution of large enterprises in industrial and emerging economies.
-Her work has been published in such journals as Industrial and Corporate Change, Journal of Management Studies, and Asia Pacific Journal of Management.
+Her work has been published in such journals as Industrial and Corporate Change, Journal of Management Studies, Business History, Strategic Management Journal, Asian Business & Management and Asia Pacific Journal of Management.
 She is also the co-editor of the Oxford Handbook of Business Groups, Oxford: Oxford University Press.

 In 2010 she was awarded the Tachibana Prize for the most outstanding female scholar at Kyoto University.
 She is currently an Associate Editor of Asian Business & Management and Senior Editor of Management and Organizational History.